sled-rs/sled-rs.github.io/performance.md

 ## executive summary

 * make it work, then make it pretty, then make it fast
-* to make it fast, align all latency-throughput queuing positions for everything in a particular request's serial dependency graph
+* only do things that are necessary for correctness and safety
 * your engineers will burn out, leave your team, and relentlessly shit talk you if they don't make their code pretty
+* align all latency-throughput queuing positions for everything in the serial dependency graph, or you will get the worst of all worlds latency-throughput behavior, increasing latency and lowering throughput
+* if something necessary can be done in the background without blocking, queue it up for eventual batch processing to improve cache performance
-* to make it small, find long-lived allocations with DHAT and ensure that they employ the correct time-space trade-offs
+* find long-lived allocations with DHAT and ensure that they employ the correct time-space trade-offs
 * seriously, it's always your fault if your engineers quit.
 * performance happens naturally when engineers love the codebase and they are aware of which parts of the system can be sped up significantly
 * why does an executive care about performance, anyway?
+* before wasting time optimizing things that don't matter, we can easily test whether optimizing could be useful at all by adding delays or deleting relevant code to see what the impact of infinite optimization would be
+* by default your machine will randomly change your cpu frequency, yank processes across cores and sockets, and generally make measurements deceptive and non-reproducible. we can control this behavior.

 ## non-executive introduction